Before we start, I want to thank everyone for helping our site reach #1 in Google Search.

 The Future of Fighter Pilot Sleep

-The use of drugs, especially for off-label use, has caused some headaches for the Air Force, literally.
+The use of drugs, especially for off-label use, has caused some headaches for the Air Force.

 But there’s no doubting the scientific justification behind their use, especially when today’s Air Force pilots scorch the sky for ever-increasing flight times in complex $50-million rental vehicles.

-Consider a 2004 study by the Air Force, in which F-117 fighter pilots were subjected to flight testing for up to 37 continuous hours while taking regular doses of Modafinil, with no ill-effects.
+Consider a 2004 study by the Air Force in which F-117 fighter pilots were subjected to flight testing for up to 37 continuous hours.

 “For fighter pilots, the future of sleep seems to be wide-awake.”